KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 - Its memory
 - Its coherence

-It returns — not as echo,
+It returns — not as residue,
 but as **embodied clarity**.

 These are not Bodhisattvas in the mythic sense —